 In the northern states of Adamawa, Borno and Kano, Kiki advocates for the passage of the Child Rights Act, which guarantees children the right to education through junior secondary school.
 To achieve this, she hosts public forums, creates policy briefs for state governors and works with the Commissioner of Education.
 She also produces radio segments that promote girls’ education and works with state officials to secure funding for girls’ secondary schools.

 Zehra Arshad, Executive Director of Pakistan Coalition for Education (PCE)

 Zehra advocates for a constitutional amendment that would increase the standard of free and compulsory education from 10 years to 12 years for all children.
 To achieve this, she collects evidence on gender gaps in education, trains the media to investigate girls’ education issues and teaches students how to be education activists.

-Through targeted media outreach and community organising, Maryam campaigns for the Punjab provincial government to create a special fund for girls’ secondary education.
-Maryam will also support a local women-led organisation that breaks down accessibility and socio-economic barriers preventing girls from going to school.
+Through targeted media outreach and community organising, Marium campaigns for the Punjab provincial government to create a special fund for girls’ secondary education.
+Marium will also support a local women-led organisation that breaks down accessibility and socio-economic barriers preventing girls from going to school.